 Technology Innovations Project Manager

 Mark Samberg joined the Friday Institute in May of 2013.
 As Technology Innovation Lead, Mark works with the project teams to identify, select, and implement technology solutions into the work of the teams across the Institute.
 Prior to joining the FI, Mark was the Chief Technology Officer for Bertie County Schools, an Instructional Technology Specialist in Currituck County Schools and Hertford County schools, and a math teacher and the designer/developer of the SAM/SPAN applications in Wake County Schools.
-Mark has completed the Certified Educational Chief Technology Officer program through the University of North Carolina Chapel Hill, holds B.S. degrees in Mathematics Education and Computer Science from NC State University, and a Master’s in Instructional Technology from East Carolina University, and an Ed.D. in Educational Leadership from East Carolina University where his research focused on the integration of computational thinking, design thinking, and data literacy across the curriculum.
+Mark has completed the Certified Educational Chief Technology Officer program through the University of North Carolina Chapel Hill, holds B.S. degrees in Mathematics Education and Computer Science from NC State University, a Master’s in Instructional Technology from East Carolina University, and an Ed.D. in Educational Leadership from East Carolina University where his research focused on the integration of computational thinking, design thinking, and data literacy across the curriculum.

 Dr. Spires was the founding director for the Friday Institute and has served as Senior Research Fellow since 2006.
 She joined NC State University’s College of Education in 1987 after receiving her Ph.D. in Literacy Education from the University of South Carolina.
 For her cumulative work in the area of literacy and technology, Dr. Spires received the International Reading Association Award for Outstanding Writing in the Field of College Reading.
 She also received NC State’s Outstanding Alumni Award in Outreach and Service for providing professional development seminars for teachers.
 In 2011, she received the Jackson A. Rigney International Service Award, and in 2012 she received NC State’s Alumni Distinguished Professor Award.
 Dr. Spires studies the integration of emerging technologies in order to illustrate research-based best practices for digital literacy learning.
 She directs the New Literacies Collaborative and Global Learning master’s program, including the K-12 Literacy Cohort, and serves as honorary principal at Suzhou North America High School, which she helped create in 2016.
 Learn more about Dr. Spires here.

 Senior Research Fellow and Professor